yuandere/my-shoppingify-2/README.md

 bun run dev
 ```

-## 📌 Notes
+## Notes

 - **AI Generation**: Gemini 1.5 Flash may not generate items and lists with 100% accuracy, especially for site URLs or images.

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push to your fork.
-4. Open a pull request with a clear description.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Contributions are welcome.
+Feel free to create a pull request or issue for new features, bug fixes, or documentation.